IngmarBitter/defenders/md/Trinity/Trinity.Slides.md

 ## Unity of Will and Action

-* Classical doctrine: one divine will (nature-will).
+* Classical doctrine: one divine will.
-* Each person acts in perfect harmony; economic submission (Son submits to Father) does not imply ontological inequality.
+* Each person acts in perfect harmony; role differentiation (Son submits to Father) does not imply essence inequality.
 * "Inseparable operations": God acts as one in creation, redemption, etc.

 ---